jimhigson/oboe.js/writing/main/6_Conclusion.md

 });
 ~~~~

-The JSON.parse version is very closely coupled with the format that it is
+The JSON.parse version is very closely coupled with the format that it
-handling.
-We can see this in the fragments `records.data`, `record.url`,
+is handling.
+We can see this in the fragments `records.data`,
-`record.name` which expects to find sub-trees at very specific locations
+`record.url`, `record.name` which expects to find sub-trees at very
-in the JSON.
-The code might be said to contain a description of the format
+specific locations in the JSON.
+The code might be said to contain a
-that it is for.
-Conversely, the Oboe version describes the format only so
+description of the format that it is for.
+Conversely, the Oboe version
-far as is needed to identify the parts that it is interested in; the remainder
+describes the format only so far as is needed to identify the parts that
-of the format could change and the code would continue to work.
-As well as
+it is interested in; the remainder of the format could change and the
+code would continue to work.
+As well as being simpler to program against
-being simpler to program against than the previous simplest mode, I believe
+than the previous simplest mode, I believe this demonstrates a greater
-this demonstrates a greater tolerance to change formats.
+tolerance to changing formats.

-See appendex (??) for the Clarinet version.

-In terms of syntax: compare to SAX (clarinet) for getting the same job
-done.
-Draw examples from github project README.
-Or from reimplementing
-Clarinet's examples.
+The Clarinet version of the code may be seen in appendex (??).
+This
+version is greater in verbosity and obfuscation.
+I don't think a person

-Nobody could look at this source and really understand what is being done
+could look at this source and understand what is being parsed without
-without thinking about it for a long time.
+thinking about it for a long time.
+Parameter names such as 'key' or

-Although much of this extra code is plumbing to set up the parsing,
-nobody could deny that the ordering and layout of this code makes it
-difficult to follow.
-Must give generic names such as 'key' or 'value'
-for manual checking rather than being handed exactly what we need and
-able to receive it under a semantic name relating to its purpose rather
-than its representation in the markup.

-Consider:

--   Difficulty to program
--   Ease of reading the program / clarity of code
--   Ease of use vs SAX
+'value' must be chosen by the position of the token in the markup, prior
+to understanding the semantics it represents.
+By contrast, Oboe and
+JSON.parse both allow names to be given by the meaning of the token.

 Performance of code styles under various engines
 ------------------------------------------------

-Although Overall faster

-Haven't put application against a profiler yet.
+The 15% overhead of Oboe vs Clarinet suggests Oboe might be computationally
+expensive.
+With very fast networks the extra computation might outweigh a more
+efficient i/o strategy.

 The file `test/specs/oboe.performance.spec.js` contains a simple
 benchmark.
 This test registeres a very complex JSONPath expression which